Atom-Learning/components/README.md

 We can run the documentation site locally, with hot-reloading triggered by changes in the library.
 This offers a low-friction dev environment where we can see the effects of any local changes when applied to all existing components.
 (Note: hot reloading is currently only supported for changes to Typescript/.tsx files, not markdown files.)

-First, run `yarn build:docs && yarn dev:lib`. `yarn build:docs` collects the markdown documentation files for each component in `lib` into its `dist` directory, where the documentation site can find them. `yarn dev:lib` compiles the React component library and watches for changes.
+First, run `yarn build:lib && yarn build:docs`. `yarn build:docs` collects the markdown documentation files for each component in `lib` into its `dist` directory, where the documentation site can find them. `yarn build:docs` compiles the documentation and extract the component props.

 In another terminal, run `yarn dev:site` to run the documentation site at `http://localhost:3000`, taking the output as the previous commands as its input.

 In the future, you only need to rerun `yarn build:docs` after you either delete the content of `lib/dist` or you add/update some markdown files inside `lib`.

+### Running the sandbox

+The library offers sandbox capabilities to ease the development process.
+This run with the following command

+`yarn start:sandbox`

 ### Tests